Richard Gallo: Research

 Gallo studies how humans interact with the environment and protect themselves from infection.
-He discovered that cathelicidin antimicrobial peptides(Cathelicidins) are present during wound repair.
+He discovered that antimicrobial peptides are present in mammalian skin by demonstrating that cathelicidin antimicrobial peptides(Cathelicidins) are present during wound repair.
 Subsequent work from his laboratory used molecular techniques to produce a knock out mouse that has shown how cathelicidin antimicrobials protect against infection in several organs including the skin.
 By using a wide variety of biochemical and genetic tools his work has also shown that other antimicrobial peptides and elements of innate immunity such as Toll-like receptors and Hyaluronan influence human health.
 His work has translated into a new understanding of the cause of rosacea, a finding with immediate therapeutic implications.
 Most recently his research has defined biochemical mechanisms through which Vitamin D and the normal skin microflora Microbiome can control immune responses.
 These latest findings have advanced understanding of the Hygiene hypothesis, Atopic Dermatitis and Rosacea.
 His analysis of the function of the human skin microbiome is leading discovery of new therapeutic approaches to disease by discovering molecules from bacteria on the skin that can be used for drugs.

 Several press releases and scientific publications have reported his discoveries.